This webpage contains affiliate links. See more details here.

 Il Girone De' Ghiotti (Via de Cimatori, 23R) - Great place for having a crunchy schiacciata sandwich; choose from those filled with prosciutto, cooked ham, Tuscan salami, spicy salami plus various condiments.
 The sandwiches are pretty affordable - starting from €6.

-The cooking classes make the perfect rainy day activity in Florence.
-You'll spend time in the warm and cosy kitchen, cooking and chatting and the result will be a delicious meal.
-Our favourite Florence cooking classes are these one:
+The cooking classes make the perfect activity whether rain or shine.
+You'll spend time in the warm and cosy kitchen, cooking and chatting in a good company and the result will be a delicious meal.

 Even when the rain is falling in Florence, you can join on a food tour to discover the finest eateries.
 A few raindrops won’t bother you as you enjoy delicious dishes, mainly while staying warm and dry indoors.